colburn-anderson/Conditional-Probability-Calculator/README.md

 ## **How to Use the Calculator**

-### Generating the Grid
+### Generate the Grid
 1. Enter the Grid Size:
 	- In the 'box size' input field, type the dimensions of the box in the format width x height (e.g., 2x2).
 	- The maximum allowed box size is 15x15.
 2. Set the Grid:
 	- Click the 'Set Grid' button.
 	- The grid will generate with the specified number of rows and columns.
+	- The total area is displayed above the grid.

-### Adding and Manipulating Boxes
+### Add and Manipulate Your Boxes

 1. Enter Box Size:
 	- In the 'box size' input field, type the dimensions of the box in the format (width x height)